-This case represents an issue that we at Barr & Mudford are passionate about: Automobile manufacturers have a responsibility for making sure the automobile passenger compartment is not compromised in an accident, and that passengers are contained within the vehicle.
+This case represents an issue that the lawyers at Barr & Mudford are passionate about: Car manufacturers have a responsibility for making sure the automobile passenger compartment is not compromised in an accident, and that passengers are contained within the vehicle.

 In this case, a young girl was killed when the car she was riding in was struck by a driver high on methamphetamine.